ava-labs/core-vm-modules/.changeset/eighty-bugs-give.md

 '@avalabs/svm-module': patch
 ---

-modified solana fees to not be calculated for transfers
+modified solana fees to not be calculated for swaps